image

 Are you getting started as a lighting designer?
 Or are you simply curious about what lighting designers do to bring amazing productions to life?

 Look no further.
-This blog will shine a light on everything you want to know about light plots.
+This article will shine a light on everything you want to know about light plots.

 What’s a Light Plot?

-A light plot is a schematic drawing that shows where lighting instruments are placed in relation to each other, the architecture of the theater or venue, and whatever scenery there might be.
+A light plot is a schematic drawing that shows where lighting instruments are placed in relation to each other, the architecture of the theater or venue, and where any scenery there might be.

 Simple light plots only need to be 2D, since they are presented in a bird’s-eye view known as a “plan view.”
 Sections and elevations can be created to help understand where the lights are in 3D space.